 - Are employees provided with compliant itemized wage statements?

-- Are employees provided a writing setting out their accrued paid sick leave each pay period?
+- Are employees provided with a writing setting out their accrued paid sick leave each pay period?
 Has the amount of accrued paid sick leave reported to employees been updated to comply with California’s increased requirements in 2024?

 - Are employees properly classified as exempt or nonexempt?

 - For exempt employees, review their duties and salary to ensure they meet the legal requirements to be an exempt employee.